 The Stone Community Hub Privacy Statement is published on the website and displayed on a noticeboard at the Frank Jordan Centre.

-Stone Community Hub (“SCH”) is committed to protecting your privacy.
-SCH complies with the Data Protection Act 1998 and General Data Protection Regulation (GDPR) and this Privacy Statement describes how SCH collects and uses information about visitors to our website, donors, volunteers, supporters or users of our services.
+Stone Community Hub (“the Hub”) is committed to protecting your privacy. and we comply with the Data Protection Act 2018.
+This Privacy Statement describes how SCH collects and uses information about visitors to our website, donors, volunteers, supporters or users of our services (“clients”).

 How do we collect information?
-You provide us with your details when you enquire about our activities, use our services, volunteer with us or make a donation.
+You provide us with your details when you enquire about our activities, use our services, work or volunteer with us, or make a donation.

 What personal information do we collect?
-The types of personal information collected might include name, contact information (such as email address, postal address, telephone number) and direct debit details.
-We do not record or process any personal information about visitors to our website, except when you choose to send us information by e-mail, conventional mail, telephone, fax or other means.
-We do not collect information on your web browsing activity.
+The types of personal information collected include name, contact information (such as email address, postal address, telephone number) and bank account details.

 Sensitive data This is defined as information about an individual’s race, ethnic origin, politics, religion, trade union membership, genetics, biometrics (where used for ID purposes), health, sex life, or sexual orientation.
-We may collect sensitive data for safeguarding purposes, or upon application to become an SCH employee or volunteer, or where required by law.
+We may collect sensitive data for safeguarding purposes, or upon application to become a Hub employee or volunteer, or where required by law.

 Although providing this data is voluntary, we may be unable to provide you with the service you require without this.

 Organisations are permitted to process data if they have a legal basis for doing so.
-SCH processes data on the basis that:
+The Hub processes data on the basis that:

 Who will we share your information with?
 We do not sell, trade, lease, loan or rent any personal information to outside organisations or individuals.
-We will only share your information when required to do so by law, or (with your explicit consent) in connection with a service you have requested from us or our email newsletter.
+We will only share your information when required to do so by law, or (with your explicit consent) for a service you have requested from us, for our email newsletter, or where we are required by law to disclose details in the form of court orders or legal processes.

-Your consent By providing us with your personal information you consent to the collection and use of that information for the purposes and in the manner described on this page.
+Your consent By providing us with your personal information you consent to the collection and use of that information for the purposes and in the manner described here.

-http://www.stonecommunityhub.org/ is owned and operated by Stone Community Hub (SCH), a limited company registered in England and registered with the Charity Commission.
+http://stonecommunityhub.org/ is owned and operated by the Hub, a limited company registered in England and registered with the Charity Commission.

-The Frank Jordan Centre has 24-hour monitoring using Closed Circuit Television (CCTV), managed by Stone Town Council in compliance with the Data Protection Act 1998 and GDPR.
+The Frank Jordan Centre has 24-hour monitoring using Closed Circuit Television (CCTV), managed by Stone Town Council in compliance with the Data Protection Act 2018.

 Email communications You have the right to opt out of receiving communications at any time.